NCCA/cfgaa24programingassignment-KaiseiWN10/README.md

 The video of my running program can be found in my 'Images+video' folder.

 For this project, I have computed a particle-based fluid simulation in C++ utilising the NGL library, offering an efficient simulation framework.
 This process involved exploring the underlying principles of fluid dynamics, including the use of the Navier-Stokes equation to devise an algorithm to model interactions between particles and external forces, such as gravity in a 3D environment.
-For this project, I have taken the Langrangian approach where each particle holds its own properties such as their position, which consistently gets updated per frame.
+Furthermore, I have taken the Langrangian approach where each particle holds its own properties such as their position, which consistently gets updated per frame.
 I decided on taking this route as it simplified the simulation by focusing on individual particles as opposed to solving complex differential equations.

 * Assign variables to each particle